realprogrammersusevim/jonathansm/README.md

-# realprogrammersusevim.github.io
+# jonathansm.dev

 This is where I'm writing my little personal public website.
-I don't have much of an idea what I'm going to put here.
-For now, it's small and super ugly.
+For now I use it for Nostr verification and a little about page, a showcase of some of my projects, and a list of ways to contact me.